 2.3.1.
 Habitat Requirements.
 The wide distribution of this species across Europe means that habitats occupied can vary with the local climate and altitude.
 Zamenis longissimus is found from sea level to about 2,000 m (Arnold 2002) in open, deciduous woodlands, scrubby areas and along hedgerows in traditional farming landscapes.
 It also frequents rocky areas or overgrown fields where there are plenty of dry stone walls or ruined buildings.
 This species appears to prefer humid regions and is often associated with river valleys.
 For example, the northernmost populations particularly favour the south facing slopes of hills or mountain ranges that descend into river valleys (Gomille 2002).
 In addition, although they were once thought to only frequent sunny forest edges and other open habitats in the north, these snakes are now known to utilise the more shaded and humid forests here, as they do further south.
 Indeed in France Zamenis longissimus is the only species of snake known to inhabit the interior of forests where hardly any ground vegetation is present (Doré 1986), presumably because it is utilising the tree canopy.
 According to Street (1979), this species avoids very marshy habitats, although they have been found in reed beds in Hungary (Schmidt 1976) and Croatia (Z. Tadić pers. com.), as well as in delta areas in Greece (Kordges and Hemmer 1987).
-This species tolerates the presence of humans, often living around villages and other rural developments and frequently entering houses and sheds, especially on cool days (Heimes 1991).
-Aesculapian snakes have even been encountered in parks and gardens in some urban areas, for example in the city of Wiesbaden, Germany.

 The Aesculapian snake is an excellent climber and is even capable of ascending vertical, branchless tree trunks.
 This species has been observed at heights of 4-5 m in trees (but will presumably climb higher) and foraging in the roofs of buildings.
 It is also known to make use of cavities in trees for shelter and as egg laying sites (Vogel 1968).
-It is not known what proportion of its time is spent arboreally, rather than on the ground, but it is possible that this may be substantial in some areas or at certain times of the year, when birds are nesting for example.
+It is not known what proportion of its time is spent in trees, rather than on the ground, but it is possible that this may be substantial in some areas or at certain times of the year, when birds are nesting for example.
 Consequently, the frequency of sightings of this snake may be misleadingly low.